martynbiz/slim-mvc/README.md

 ## TODO

 martynbiz/martynbiz
-* arrange all elements so that we can copy - http://demo.themeinprogress.com/nova/
 * get only users articles
 * no duplicate email register
 * admin-lte template - create form: title box, content box, location box, tags